mashburnj/Sample2Genesis/README.md

 ## In the future:
  - Implement training for the release behavior.
- - Switch from Deflemask to a custom Genesis ROM which will play all instruments in the training set one after the other, while Audacity records the output (either through Regen or a Genesis).
+ - Switch from Deflemask to a custom Genesis ROM which will play all instruments in the training set one after the other, while Audacity records the output (either through Regen or my own Genesis*).
  - Find an FM synthesis library for Python so I can generate audio based on the predictions and compare either the spectra, raw audio output, or both, likely using the L2 error metric.
   - Rebuild this in PyTorch just for fun.

+ \*I might need to replace the capacitors and amp circuit on it first, to ensure the cleanest possible sound output.